squid-cache/squid-cache.github.io/FrontPage.rst

  * MultipleInstances: how-to run multiple squid servers on a single box.
  * PerformanceAnalisys: "Help!
 My users complain that the proxy is slow!"
  * BestOsForSquid: an all-time FAQ: "What is the best OS for Squid?"
+ * SquidFaq: the Wikified and updated squid FAQ

 = Developers corner =
 == Squid Sprint ==